RuochengHan/Networks/OracleCloud_FRP/manual.md

-# Build a FRP server using always free oracle cloud machine #
+# Build a FRP server (for NAT traversal) using always free oracle cloud machine #

-The always free instance is 1 Core AMD cpu (EYPC), 1 GB memory, ~40 GB SSD, and 0.48 Gbps network.
+The always free instance is 1 Core AMD cpu (EYPC), 1 GB memory, ~40 GB SSD, and 0.48 Gbps network.\
+You need another cloud VM or local computer as frp client (which you want to have NAT traversal).
+If your local computer already has public IP or only a controlable router is between your local computer and public IP, there is **no need** for NAT traversal.
+In the latter case, you only need to set your local computer as **DMZ** machine in route manage page (192.168.1.1 or similar).

 ## Register and setup of oracle cloud machine ##